 - Destruction of muscles, which can lead to amputation

 Rao RB, Hoffman RS.
-Cocaine and Other Sympathomimetics.
+Cocaine and other sympathomimetics.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 154.
+Philadelphia, PA: Elsevier; 2014:chap 154.